ThomasQuinnKelly/bip-reference-person/docs/database-config-usage.md

 Spring offers a variety of ways to configure and use databases.
 The [Spring Boot features for working with databases](https://docs.spring.io/spring-boot/docs/2.1.6.RELEASE/reference/html/boot-features-sql.html)  and [data access how-to](https://docs.spring.io/spring-boot/docs/2.1.6.RELEASE/reference/htmlsingle/#howto-data-access) are useful pages.

-The current focus is on relational databases.
+This page is focused on relational databases.
 BIP Framework, the Reference Person application, and the BIP Archetype currently do not include support for NoSQL / flat-file databases.

 BIP Framework provides Maven Dependency Management for common relational databases and JDBC drivers that are known to be in use in BIP projects:
 - H2 (embedded)